Haagerup property and Kazhdan pairs via ergodic infinite measure preserving actions: Introduction

 As a corollary from Theorem~B, we obtain one more dynamical characterization of the Haagerup property in terms of Poisson actions.

-\proclaim{Corollary C} $G$ has the Haagerup property if and only if there exists a mixing (probability preserving) Poisson $G$-action that is not strongly ergodic. \endproclaim
+\begin{xC} $G$ has the Haagerup property if and only if there exists a mixing (probability preserving) Poisson $G$-action that is not strongly ergodic. \end{xC}

-Our next purpose is to obtain a ``parallel'' characterization of property (T) which is a reciprocal to the Haagerup property.
-We recall \cite{Jo1, Definition 1.1} that given a non-compact closed subgroup $H$ of $G$, the pair $H\subset G$ {\it has property (T)} if for each unitary representation $V$ of $G$ satisfying $(\ast)$, there is a unit vector which is invariant under $V(h)$ for every $h\in H$.
+Our next purpose is to obtain a ``parallel'' characterization of property~(T) which is a reciprocal to the Haagerup property.
+We recall \cite[ Definition 1.1]{Jo1} that given a non-compact closed subgroup $H$ of $G$, the pair $H\subset G$ {\it has property (T)} if for each unitary representation $V$ of $G$ satisfying~\ref{ast}, there is a unit vector which is invariant under $V(h)$ for every $h\in H$.
+The property (T) for a single group $G$ corresponds to the (T)-property for the pair $G\subset G$.
 Using the techniques developed for proving~Theorem~B we obtain an ergodic (non-spectral) characterization of Kazhdan pairs that refines a spectral characterization from \cite{Jo2}.

-\proclaim{Theorem D} \roster \item"(i)" If a pair $H\subset G$ has property (T) then each measure preserving $G$-action $S=(S_g)_{g\in G}$ on a $\sigma$-finite infinite standard measure space $(Y,\goth C,\nu)$, such that $S\restriction H:=(S_h)_{h\in H}$ has no invariant subsets of positive finite measure, admits no $S$-F{\o}lner sequences. \item"(ii)" If a pair $H\subset G$ does not have property (T) then there is a measure preserving $G$-action $S$ on a $\sigma$-finite infinite measure space which has an exhausting $ S$-F{\o}lner sequence and such that $ S\restriction H$ is weakly mixing. \endroster \endproclaim
+\begin{xD} \begin{enumerate}[label=\upshape(\roman*), leftmargin=*, widest=ii] \item Assume that a pair $H\subset G$ has property (T).
+Let $S=(S_g)_{g\in G}$ be a measure preserving $G$-action on a $\sigma$-finite infinite standard measure space $(Y,\frak C,\nu)$, such that $S\restriction H:=(S_h)_{h\in H}$ has no invariant subsets of positive finite measure.
+Then this action admits no $S$-F{\o}lner sequences. \item If a pair $H\subset G$ does not have property (T) then there is a measure preserving $G$-action $S$ on a $\sigma$-finite infinite measure space which has an exhausting $ S$-F{\o}lner sequence and such that $ S\restriction H$ is weakly mixing. \end{enumerate} \end{xD}

-Let us say that $S\restriction H$ is {\it of weak 0-type} if there is a subsequence $h_n\to\infty$ in $H$ such that $\lim_{n\to\infty}\nu(S_{h_n}A\cap B)= 0$ for all subsets $A,B\in\goth C$ of finite measure.
-Then replacing the ``has no invariant subsets of positive finite measure" in (i) with a stronger ``is of weak 0-type", and the ``weakly mixing'' in (ii) with a weaker ``of weak 0-type'' we obtain exactly \cite{Jo2, Theorem~1.5}.
+Let us say that $S\restriction H$ is {\it of weak 0-type} if there is a subsequence $h_n\to\infty$ in $H$ such that $\lim_{n\to\infty}\nu(S_{h_n}A\cap B)= 0$ for all subsets $A,B\in\frak C$ of finite measure.
+Then replacing the ``has no invariant subsets of positive finite measure" in (i) with a stronger ``is of weak 0-type", and the ``weakly mixing'' in (ii) with a weaker ``of weak 0-type'' we obtain exactly \cite[Theorem~1.5]{Jo2}.

-\proclaim{Corollary E} A pair $H\subset G$ has property (T) if and only if every (probability preserving) Poisson $G$-action with weakly mixing $H$-subaction is strongly ergodic.
-The same is also true with ``ergodic'' in place of ``weakly mixing". \endproclaim
+\begin{xE} A pair $H\subset G$ has property (T) if and only if every (probability preserving) Poisson $G$-action with weakly mixing $H$-subaction is strongly ergodic.
+The same is also true with ``ergodic'' in place of ``weakly mixing". \end{xE}